The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 There are a number of benefits to an effective Demand Management strategy.
 Many benefits are driven by:

-When robustly implemented across all goods and services Demand Management drives public sector organisations’ efficiency and effectiveness.
-The organisation uses all the external resources it procures to meet operational requirements.
+When robustly implemented across all goods and services Demand Management drives public sector Organisations’ efficiency and effectiveness.
+The Organisation uses all the external resources it procures to meet operational requirements.

 Used routinely Demand Management can ensure the highest possible resource levels are directed at front line services.
 This is especially important in the public sector.